ridwanishaq/wakatafiz/readme.txt

 == Installation ==

+= Installing manually: =

-1. Copy the 'wakatafiz' directory to the '/wp-content/plugins/' directory.
+1. Unzip and copy the 'wakatafiz' directory to the '/wp-content/plugins/' directory.
-2. Activate the plugin by navigating to the 'Plugins' menu in WordPress.
+2. Activate the plugin by navigating to the 'Plugins' menu in WordPress admin dashboard.
 3. Customize the plugin settings as needed.

 == Frequently Asked Questions ==